12:30 PM to 1:45 PM EDT

 What is the WVPCA?

 Formed in 1983, the West Virginia Primary Care Association (WVPCA) is a private, non-profit membership association that represents West Virginia safety-net health care providers.
-WVPCA is the federally-designated primary care association for the state and is the link between federal, state and local entities providing health care for nearly 25%, or 1 in 4 of our state’s residents.
+WVPCA is the federally-designated primary care association for the state and is the link between federal, state and local entities providing health care for 25%, or 1 in 4 of our state’s residents.

 Our services assist members in providing high quality, cost-effective health care and address specific needs of administrators, clinicians, boards of directors, outreach workers and other center staff.
 We offer a wide variety of services targeted specifically toward the needs of West Virginia health centers in policy & advocacy, administration, cooperative purchasing, recruitment, information technology, and clinical care.